 Endurance

 Hiking with small breeds can be a rewarding and enjoyable experience, but it's important to consider their physical abilities.
-While small breeds may not have the same endurance as larger breeds, they can still handle moderate hiking with proper training and preparation.
-It's crucial to build up their stamina gradually, starting with short and gradually increasing the distance over time.
-By doing so, your small breed can develop the endurance needed to tackle longer hikes and explore more terrains.
+While small breeds may not have the same endurance as larger breeds, they can still handle moderate hiking trails with proper training and preparation.
+It's crucial to build up their stamina gradually, starting with short hikes and gradually increasing the distance over time.
+By doing so, your small breed can develop the endurance needed to tackle longer hikes and explore more challenging terrains.

 Speed